dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/getting-started/creating-a-custom-ajax-control-toolkit-control-extender-vb.md

 ## Creating the Custom Extender Website and Project

 The first step is to create a class library project and website in Visual Studio/Visual Web Developer.
-We�ll create the custom extender in the class library project and test the custom extender in the website.
+We'll create the custom extender in the class library project and test the custom extender in the website.

-Let�s start with the website.
+Let's start with the website.
 Follow these steps to create the website:

 1. Select the menu option **File, New Web Site**.
 2. Select the **ASP.NET Web Site** template.